Distance Learning for ELLs: Privacy Considerations

 Learn more about student privacy concerns as schools shift to online instruction, as well as best practices districts can take to protect student privacy, particularly for ELLs and immigrant students.

-This article is part of our guide on distance learning for ELLs.
-Other articles include:
+Note: This article is part of our guide on distance learning for ELLs, which includes information about planning instruction, offline learning, privacy considerations, family partnerships, and more.

 With so many students now at home, many schools are scrambling to provide the best possible education for their students.
 It's obviously critical for students to continue to progress, but at the same time, schools should be mindful of the privacy issues raised by some online platforms.